HOW TO GET TO LITTLE TYBEE ISLAND

 Boating, kayaking and jet-skiing are all popular ways to access the island, and plenty of tours will usher you to the island.
 Whether you’re renting equipment or scheduling a tour, call Tybee Jet Ski and Watersports, Aqua Dawg Kayak Company or Sea Kayak Georgia.
 East Coast Paddleboarding offers a great stand-up paddleboarding tour as well.

 Because Little Tybee’s tides change drastically every six hours, it’s always best to take a chartered boat tour to visit.
 Many companies have guided tours of the island.
 Try Sundial Charters, Sweet Lowland Tours for breathtaking trips.
-For a unique take on a boat tour, book a trip with Tybee Airboats!

 WHAT TO DO ON LITTLE TYBEE ISLAND